obiba/cran/index.md

 List of the packages available:

-<a href="https://github.com/datashield/cran/tree/gh-pages/src/contrib" class="btn btn-inverse">DataSHIELD Packages Listing</a>
+<a href="https://github.com/obiba/cran/tree/gh-pages/src/contrib" class="btn btn-inverse">OBiBa and DataSHIELD Packages Listing</a>